-Multi-Rate Logging

-You can set a total of 8 logging intervals.
-After tapping Logging Intervals and entering a rate for Interval 1, tap Add to set up additional logging intervals.
-For each interval, enter the rate and select the number of samples that will be recorded for the selected rate.
-Tap Save.
+Multi-Rate Logging.
+You can set a total of 8 logging segments.
+After tapping Logging Interval and entering a rate for Segment 1, tap Add to set up additional logging segments.
+For each segment, enter the logging interval and select the number of samples that will be recorded for the selected rate.
+You do not need to enter the number of samples for the last segment because the logger logs at that rate until it stops.